terryaney/Documentation.Camelot/CalcEngines.md

 ###### WebDataView Updated Response

-The final response Xml to be cached:
+The updated response will have:

 1. Create a `webDataView` array property to hold API response.
 1. Inject a meta data row inside `webDataView`: